KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/design.md

 As often as possible, the website will adhere to the DRY (Don't Repeat Yourself) principle.
 * Info and elements such as buttons will be repeated the fewest times possible in order to minimize updates
-* Attractice evergreen content will be used.
+* Attractive evergreen content will be used.
 Non-evergreen content will be isolated to specific areas of the website so that updates will be as painless as possible for non-techies
 * The website layout will have a logical flow

 ## Priority Info